 Since the market for fast charging of FEVs is at a relatively early stage of development, it is continuously evolving and is characterised by change in the technology and product standards of the charging potential of FEVs as well as change in the technology and product standards of the fast chargers.
 These changes in technology and product standards could render Fastned's business less competitive, or even obsolete if Fastned fails to adopt these changes or standards or does not implement them timely or efficiently.
 In particular, technology and product standards develop rapidly.
 Fastned aims to provide the fastest charging technology and having additional competitive pressure to do so, could increase the capital requirement for Fastned to invest in faster or different chargers.
-Furthermore, if technology develops fast, charger life-cycles may be reduced and this may lead to increased write-offs of parts of Fastned's fast chargers and other parts of its asset base.
-Such write-offs may imply that Fastned has to invest in new and faster chargers earlier than anticipated.
+Furthermore, if technology develops fast, charger life-cycles may be reduced and this may lead to increased write-offs of parts of Fastned's fast chargers earlier than anticipated.
 Increased capital expenditure in order to keep Fastned's fast charging network up-to-date and competitive can have a negative impact on cash flows.
 All these potential developments may have a material adverse effect on Fastned's business, results of operations, and prospects, which in turn could have a negative impact on Fastned's ability to pay interest on the Bonds as it becomes due and/or redeem the principal at maturity.

-3.2 Risks Relating to Fastned's Business
+2.2 Risks Relating to Fastned's Business